 Dallas is the third largest city in Texas and the ninth largest in the U.S. It draws an estimated 27 million visitors every year.
 Dallas is known for excellent retail stores, the Dallas Cowboys games, art, museums, scrumptious down-home restaurants, and lively clubs and bars.

-In addition to all of this, Dallas has some spectacular bodies of water that are perfect for boating, fishing, and exploration!
+In addition to all of this, Dallas has some spectacular bodies of water that are perfect for boating, swimming, fishing, and exploration!
 We’ve got your back with all the best water activities to do when in Dallas:

 - Go fishing in Dallas

 - Fish in the Dallas Area

 - Fishing 101: When in Dallas

 - Watersports in Dallas

 Read the entire post to catch additional Pro Boatsetter Tips.